WorkflowConversion/CTDConverter/README.md

 - `ruamel.yaml`

 ### Installing Dependencies
 We recommend the use of `conda` to manage all dependencies.
-If you're not sure what `conda` is, make sure to read the [using-conda](conda documentation).
+If you're not sure what `conda` is, make sure to read about the [conda project](https://conda.io/docs/index.html).

 The easiest way to get you started with CTD conversion is to create a `conda` environment on which you'll install all dependencies.
 Using environments in `conda` allows you to have parallel, independent python environments, thus avoiding conflicts between libraries.

 If you haven't installed `conda`, check [conda-install](conda's installation guide).
+See [this guide](https://conda.io/docs/user-guide/tasks/manage-environments.html) if you need help creating a `conda` environment.

 Once you've installed `conda`, create an environment named `ctd-converter`, like so: